andypowe11/AWS-Locust-LoadTest/README.md

 # AWS Locust.io load test
-Create a load test harness with a swarm of Locust nodes
+Create a Locust.io load test harness with one master and an auto-scaling group of slaves, all built from an Amazon Linux AMI